 - Active involvement in community networks in the UK and/or Ireland.
-These could be related to your local area, interests, faith, work or any other communities you are connected to. - Knowledge of and interest in the Middle East region and the conflict in I&oP. - Experience of living/working in a different cultural context and an understanding of the need for sensitivity to the region's cultures. - Awareness of dynamics of power and privilege and colonialism and how these can impact the work of an international team. - Experience of being in a non-hierarchical team, working cooperatively, being adaptable and self-motivated and working within specific guidelines. - Experience in advocacy work, for example, public speaking, lobbying faith leaders and political representative(s), advocating for yourself or others.
+These could be related to your local area, interests, faith, work or any other communities you are connected to. - Knowledge of and interest in the Middle East region and the conflict in I&oP. - Experience of living/working in a different cultural context and an understanding of the need for sensitivity to the region's cultures.
+This does not mean you have to have lived abroad, as we also value experience of living or working in different cultural contexts in the UK or Ireland. - Awareness of dynamics of power and privilege and colonialism and how these can impact the work of an international team. - Experience of being in a non-hierarchical team, working cooperatively, being adaptable and self-motivated and working within specific guidelines. - Experience in advocacy work, for example, public speaking, lobbying faith leaders and political representative(s), advocating for yourself or others.